Spining a Fly Rod - How to find the spine on a fly rod

 - Basically it is a slightly thicker section in the tube wall.
 This thick section is slightly stiffer than the rest of the tube and presents a greater resistance to bending.
 (Blanks that use helical wound construction tend not to exhibit a pronounced spine)

 - You can find the spine in your blank by holding the blank at a 45 degree angle with one hand near the tip and then by pressing down and rotating at the same time with your other hand.
-The resistance you feel are the high points or spines.
+The resistance you feel are the high points or spine.